 Bhangarh was founded in 16th century by Maharajah Bhagwant Das of Amer for his second son Madho Singh I, younger brother of Man Singh I who was general of the famous Mughal ruler Akbar.
 It is believed that either people of Bhangarh migrated or famished due to the famine in 18th century although the popular legends and stories Bhangarh Fort have something else to say!

 Bhangarh Fort Story and Legends

-There are two different stories behind Bhangarh Fort.
+There are four popular stories behind Bhangarh Fort.

 As per local legends Bhangarh was cursed by Baba Balu Nath.
 He allowed construction of Bhangarh Fort on a condition that shadow of the fort will not reach his place otherwise his curse will come into play -Bhangarh will be destroyed.
 One of the prince without paying any heed to this curse raised palace walls which started casting a shadow on Balu Nath’s retreat.
 Locals claim that Baba Balu Nath’s samadhi, a burial place still exists.

 Read my Bhangarh experience – The haunted Bhangarh Fort – India’s most haunted?